lulalala/settei/README.md

 To load data, call `load(Rails.env)`.
 In development environment, it tries to load `development.yml` if it exists, else it loads `default.yml`.

-Once data is loaded, we can obtain it in hash form by calling `as_hash`
+Once data is loaded, we can obtain it in hash form by calling `as_hash`.

 The deploy script also relies on loader's ability to serialize the whole hash into one string, suitable for deploying as environment variable.
 The methods `as_env_assignment` and `as_env_value` are provided for this purpose, e.g.: